Why 'Giving and Receive Feedback' is Trending (and Courses to Help You Upskill)

 Interestingly, we found that while first time managers are taking these courses at the highest rates, we also see a lot of individual contributors diving into this content.
 Giving and receiving feedback is not exclusive to people managers -- all levels within an organization can benefit from it.

-Here are four courses that can help you give and receive feedback, which are free for you through the end of June:
+Here are four courses that can help you give and receive feedback, free through June 30th: